 I've been a developer for well over a decade now.
 I've worked for ecommerce sites, design firms, and did freelance development for a long time.
-I have experience setting up servers, using third-party services, build bots for various systems, and more.
+I have experience setting up servers, using third-party services, building bots for various systems, and more.
 I also built a pretty popular collection of mixins for Django's class-based views.
 Some of them even got merged into Django itself.

 In the past, I've helped organize workshops and conferences.
 Basically, I have a lot of fingers and I like to keep them in pies.
 That's such a weird phrase.